-Today a hip restaurant, jazz lounge, performance venue, and almost speakeasy bar are hidden in here offering a chic industrial design that is worth a visit alone.
-Open from breakfast til into the night, the vibe might change here but there is never a bad time to visit.
+Today a hip restaurant, jazz lounge, performance venue, and almost speakeasy bar are hidden here, offering a chic industrial design that is worth a visit alone.
+Open from breakfast til into the night, the vibe might change here, but there is never a bad time to visit.

 The area was actually once known as the ‘forbidden city’ because only Philips employees could go there (to work).
 Since those plants started to move, the area has been preserved and updated to become the hub of innovation and culture it is now.
 You can admire the surroundings while sipping on coffee at uber-cool Radio Royal, a vibrant open-plan café in an old Philips factory, or sampling the moreish ice cream at Intelligentia Taste Rooms (more on that later).

 Strijp-S also plays host to events like Dutch Design Week and the STRP festival and has things like the amazing Ontdekfabriek (‘Discovery Factory’) for kids to have hands-on experiences learning about technology.
 And we haven’t even started talking about the shops!
-It’s a great atmosphere and you could easily spend all your time in Eindhoven here – it’s the perfect example of successful revitalization of a historic area.
+It’s a great atmosphere, and you could easily spend all your time in Eindhoven here.
+Much like the downtown Palm Springs revitalization project, the Wharf Potomac River development in Washington DC, and the Avenidas Novas district in Lisbon, this is a phenomenal example of a successful revitalization of a historic area.

-It’s currently at the experimental stage but they hope to move to be a commercial venture.
-The way these plants are grown, bathed in pink lights and floating in pools, is called ‘aquaponics’ and uses fish faeces to provide nutrients to the water that the plants are grown in.
+It’s currently at the experimental stage, but they hope to move to be a commercial venture.
+The way these plants are grown, bathed in pink lights and floating in pools, is called ‘aquaponics’ and uses fish feces to provide nutrients to the water that the plants are grown in.
 It might sound bonkers, but it’s yielding results.
 Go and see it to find out more!